4V7A5377_1980x1297

 There is something very satisfying about making a pie.
-As soon as I had taken it out of the oven, I felt heady with a deep satisfaction of culinary achievement.
-My daughter, who is very particular about almost everything gave it 9 out of 10, which is a real compliment!
-What inspired me to make this was the basket of freshly picked apples I picked from our tree the other day.
+As soon as I took it out of the oven, I felt heady with a deep satisfaction of culinary achievement.
+My daughter, who is very particular about almost everything, gave it a 9 out of 10, which is a real compliment!

 makes 1 double-crust 9-inch (23 cm) pie